BalticSea-ClimateTraffic/visuals/rstemp.md

 title: Road Temperature
 ---

-Seasonal avergae road surface temperature historical (1999-2018) and mid-centruy (2041-2060)
+Seasonal avergae road surface temperature.<br>
+More information on the bottom of the page.

 ## Interactive Plots